Driving Too Slow in the High Speed Lane!

 as many other drivers as it does me?

 a basic concept taught in driver's ed.
 Slow traffic stay to the right.
 Faster

 traffic uses the high-speed lanes.
 What's not to understand?

-much more than the rants of an irate writer, it's the observation of a journalist
+These comments are much more than the rants of an irate writer and road test editor; they are the observations of a journalist

 who specializes in road safety.
 It's just plain dangerous to drive too slowly

-in the high-speed lane.
-And drivers need to be reminded in case they've forgotten
+in the high-speed lane under any circumstances.
+So drivers need to be reminded in case they've forgotten

 drivers drive too slow in the high-speed lane many dangerous situations can occur.